Modern Power Transmission Systems

-Much changed since them and new challenges exist nowadays, as to include the large and ever increasing amounts of decentralised generated power into the existing transmission network, while complying with the electricity market transmission demands and assuring a very high security of supply.
+Much changed since them and new challenges exist nowadays, as to include the large and ever increasing amounts of inverted-based generation and decentralised generated power, while complying with the electricity market transmission demands and assuring a very high security of supply, with the support of storage solutions and AI.
 Furthermore, public opinion in many countries reacts against the erection of new overhead lines, which would ease some of the challenges.
 Many started introducing underground cables in the respective transmission grids, in order to address this problem, but to do so introduces new challenges, as a decrease in power quality, higher financial costs or a more complicated voltage control.

-In parallel, special attention is directed towards large offshore wind generation plants, increasing cross-border connections and potential offshore transmission network in the North Sea, a gigantic and game changing vision – a vision that could be based upon the latest HVDC-VSC technology.
+In parallel, special attention is directed towards large offshore wind generation plants, increasing cross-border connections, energy islands and offshore transmission networks.
+A gigantic and game changing vision – a vision that could be based upon the latest HVDC-VSC technology.

 All of these are working areas for the Modern Power Transmission Systems research program and we try to provide new solutions able to assure an efficient, environment friendly and high quality electricity delivery for the electric power system of today’s future.